wchan116/adventofcode/README.md

 ```bash
 export COOKIE=<your cookie>
 ```
-To get the cookie
+To get the cookie:
 - Log into AOC manually
 - Go to any problem and get your input (https://adventofcode.com/2021/day/1/input)
 - Go to chrome Developer Tools (F12 or Right Click > Inspect Element)
 - Go to the Application tab
 - Select Cookies > "link where you got your input"
 - Copy the value of the session you found here
 ### Get all daily input for every year (2016-)
 ```bash
 chmod +x get_all_input.sh